StevenMDixon/IJScript/Tips.md

 For instance `(1, 3, 4)` will always evaluate to `4`.

-remember everything in the expression is evaluated!
+this is also referred to as chaining.
+Remember everything in the expression is evaluated!

 ```JavaScript
 let a = 'apples';